 A program for young people in grades 7-12 to learn about poverty in the U.S., its causes, and the response of the Church.
 After learning, youth become educators of others through their work of any medium (song, video, painting, writing, etc.).
 Explore the contest.

 Volunteers from the audience and three decks of cards to help identify some of the root causes of poverty.
-Download PDF now (0.3 MB).
+Get the game and instructions now (USCCB website).

 Asks participants to step forward or backwards in response to a series of questions in order to illustrate the “unequal playing field” that benefits some while making it more likely that others will be left behind.
-Download PDF now (0.3 MB).
+Get the game and instructions now (USCCB website).